Puerto Ricans to presidential candidates: ‘Time's running out’ after Hurricane Maria

 "We felt compelled to do so because the Democratic debates have failed thus far to address Puerto Rico, and to ensure that all candidates present comprehensive action platforms that our community and allies can examine," she stated.

-Whittaker is joining the Collective Action For Puerto Rico, a group that advocates for Puerto Rico’s “right to self-determination” to "end 121 years of U.S. colonialism in Puerto Rico", in New Jersey to visit the campaign headquarters of Democratic Sen. Cory Booker, one of the 2020 candidates.
+Whittaker is joining the Collective Action For Puerto Rico, a group that advocates for Puerto Rico’s “right to self-determination” to "end 121 years of U.S. colonialism in Puerto Rico," in New Jersey to visit the campaign headquarters of Sen. Cory Booker, one of the Democrats running for president.

-"Like my grandmother in Puerto Rico used to tell me," Whittaker said.
-"Se acabó lo que se daba," which loosely translates to "time's running out."
+"Like my grandmother in Puerto Rico used to tell me," Whittaker said, "Se acabó lo que se daba," which loosely translates as "time's running out."

-In Minnesota, Ivan Fontanez is leading the group going to Democratic Sen. Amy Klobuchar's campaign offices in Minnesota.
+In Minnesota, Ivan Fontanez is leading the group going to Democratic Sen. Amy Klobuchar's campaign offices.

 Other participating organizations with presence in other states include Casa in Action, Boricuas Unidos en la Diaspora, Faith in Action, The Puerto Rican Agenda of Chicago, Make The Road Nevada and Alianza for Progress in Florida.

-All groups participating in the day of action are marking the moment of silence at the same time in their respective time zones, using 9:20 am EDT to represent Sept.
+All groups participating in the day of action are marking the moment of silence at 9:20 am in their respective time zones to those who died on Sept.
 20, the day Hurricane Maria made landfall in Puerto Rico.

 Puerto Rico's early primary changes the game